Before You Sign Up

 If Wilderness Volunteers is forced to cancel a project due to low sign-up, etc. we will attempt to do so at least 30 days before the trip start date.
 If a project is cancelled by Wilderness Volunteers, you will receive a full refund.
 Wilderness Volunteers is not responsible for airline tickets, other tickets or payments, or any similar fees or penalties that you may incur as a result of any project cancellations or changes.

 Qualified participants who sign up for a trip that is full will be put on a waitlist pending space becoming available; your credit card will not be charged and payment details will be deleted.
 You can cancel from the waitlist at any time.
-Once you have been notified of space availability and still want to do the trip, you will be able to submit payment.
+Once you have been notified of space availability you will have a limited time to decide if you still want to do the trip and resubmit payment information.

 Cancellations do occur.
 If you would like to be on the waitlist for any trip that is currently full, submit an application.
 We’ll let you know if space becomes available.